 The following tips will guide you in aerating your lawn like a pro.

 It’s paramount to moisten your lawn a day or two before aerating.
-Doing this allows your aerating machine to penetrate the highly compacted areas easily.
+Doing this allows your aerating machine to penetrate the highly compacted soil easily.

 Before aerating, you need to mark the utility lines to avoid damaging them with your aerating machine.

 To achieve this, position visible indicators on the sprinklers and any electrical cords, then proceed with aerating.
 Mastering this extra precaution will save you from costly repairs afterward.

 Please be cautious while mowing to ensure you space the holes evenly at about 3 to 4 inches apart.
 Also, don’t forget to make numerous passes to get the proper spacing.